GilbertoDev/awesomeUbuntu/README.md

 **Learn Ubuntu from zero - understand how ubuntu really work**

-A curated list of awesome PHP5, tutorials, courses, blogs, hacking ,news, forums and resources
+A curated list of awesome Ubuntu, tutorials, courses, blogs, hacking ,news, forums and resources